-We all know what it means—and what it’s like—to feel angry.
-Although, our experience with and expression of anger can vary: some hold it in, until they can scribble down their feelings in a journal; others, don’t dream of holding it in and lash out furiously instead.
+We all know what it means—and what it feels like—to be angry.
+However, our experience with and expression of anger can vary: Some hold it in until they can scribble down their feelings in a journal; others don’t dream of holding themselves back and lash out furiously instead.
 This begs the question: is there a right or wrong way to express anger?
 This question is multifaceted.
-Simply put, it’s important we manage our anger properly, so that we don’t experience any negative side effects on our health.
+Simply put, it’s important we manage our anger properly so that we don’t experience any negative side effects on our physical or mental health.

-We’ll delve into these potential side effects, but first let’s understand the functionality of anger a little better.
+We’ll delve into the potential side effects of anger, but first, we should understand the functionality of anger a little better.
 Here are some good-to-know tidbits about anger, offered by Psychotherapist John Sovec:

 - Although anger feels like a big dominant emotion for most people, in psychology it is often viewed as a secondary emotion.
 This means that anger is an easily accessed and primal response while behind it are the true triggering emotions such as frustration, abandonment, loneliness, and loss.

-- Anger, as a biological response, releases huge amounts of cortisol and adrenaline into the bloodstream, which over the long-term, interfere with the body’s ability to heal itself.
+- As a biological response, anger releases huge amounts of cortisol and adrenaline into the bloodstream, which over the long-term, interfere with the body’s ability to heal itself.

 - Occasional anger is fine for the body as long as there is recovery time for the body to clear itself of cortisol and adrenaline.
 Constant and building anger are detrimental to the body and often are ignored because a person has become accustomed to living in a toxic and over-stimulated environment.